 Furthermore, the Secure Step Gate is made especially for securing the top of a stairway.
 But feel free to use it in other areas, too.

-It opens in both directions and fits openings between 29 to 42 inches.
-It’s 30 inches tall and has no floor bar that you can trip over.
+It opens in both directions and fits openings between 30 to forty-two inches.
+It’s 30 inches and has no floor bar that you can trip over.

 The sturdy metal structure installs in about 15 minutes.
 To put it up, you’ll need a drill with a 9/64-inch bit, a screwdriver, and something like a pencil to make marks.

-It has a squeeze latch that you can operate with one hand.
+It has a squeeze latch meaning, It comes with a one-hand operation.
 Plus, it comes with a swing stop that lets it open in one direction only if you wish.

-Evenflo offers a 90-day warranty on the baby gate and is perfect for your little one.
+Evenflo easy walk-thru offers a 90-day warranty on the baby gate and is perfect for your little one.

-This metal baby gate has a thumb latch that parents say is very sturdy and secure.
+This Summer infant multi-use baby gate has a thumb latch that parents say is very sturdy and secure.

 It also comes with a stopper that prevents it from opening over the top of the stairs.